|

 is connected with change in technology and the understanding

 of what is physically achievable.
-In the past, ensuring a
+In the past, ensuring

-inadequate, remedy.
+and totally inadequate, remedy.

 Yet, today, the situation has fundamentally changed.
 The

-poverty remains but with the vast difference that we now have
+poverty remains but with the vast difference that we now

-structural justice.
+inclusive structural justice.

 Such justice furthermore, is the only concept capable of